timescale/docs.timescale.com-content/migrate-from-postgresql.md

 psql -d new_db < old_db.bak
 ```

-Now that you have the schema, you'll want to convert tables into hypertables
+Now that we have the schema, we want to convert tables into hypertables
 where appropriate.
-So connect with the client:
+So let's connect with the client:
 ```bash
 psql -d new_db
 ```
 Then use the `create_hypertable()` function on the tables to make hypertables.
 Due to a current limitation, this must be run on a table while it is empty, so
 we do this before importing data.
-For this case, our hypertable target is
+In this case, our hypertable target is
 `foo` (using column `time` as the time partitioning column):
 ```sql
 SELECT create_hypertable('foo', 'time');